Electricity bills: 18% increases for the most vulnerable users, comparison with 2023 prices

-Electricity bills are expected to increase by 18,2% in the first quarter of 2025, as announced by Arera.
-This increase will affect approximately 3,4 million users, including citizens over 75, social bonus recipients, disabled people and those living in emergency housing units.
-Despite the increase, annual spending for those served under 'greater protection' will amount to 523 euros, a decrease of 2,1% compared to 534 euros the previous year.
+Electricity bills are expected to increase by 18,2% in the first quarter of 2025, as announced by ARERA.
+This increase will affect approximately 3,4 million users, including those over 75, social bonus recipients, disabled people, and those living in emergency housing units.
+Despite the increase, annual spending for those served under "enhanced protection" will amount to €523, a 2,1% decrease from €534 the previous year.

 Causes of the Increase